Wind wave: Physics of waves

 When several wave trains are present, as is always the case in nature, the waves form groups.
 In deep water, the groups travel at a group velocity which is half of the phase speed.
 Following a single wave in a group one can see the wave appearing at the back of the group, growing, and finally disappearing at the front of the group.

 As the water depth $d$ decreases towards the coast, this will have an effect: wave height changes due to wave shoaling and refraction.
 As the wave height increases, the wave may become unstable when the crest of the wave moves faster than the trough.
 This causes surf, a breaking of the waves.

 The movement of wind waves can be captured by wave energy devices.
 The energy density (per unit area) of regular sinusoidal waves depends on the water density $\rho$, gravity acceleration $g$ and the wave height $H$ (which, for regular waves, is equal to twice the amplitude, $a$):

 The velocity of propagation of this energy is the group velocity.

 Models

 Surfers are very interested in the wave forecasts.
 There are many websites that provide predictions of the surf quality for the upcoming days and weeks.
 Wind wave models are driven by more general weather models that predict the winds and pressures over the oceans, seas, and lakes.

 Wind wave models are also an important part of examining the impact of shore protection and beach nourishment proposals.
 For many beach areas there is only patchy information about the wave climate, therefore estimating the effect of wind waves is important for managing littoral environments.

 A wind-generated wave can be predicted based on two parameters: wind speed at 10 m above sea level and wind duration, which must blow over long periods of time to be considered fully developed.
 The significant wave height and peak frequency can then be predicted for a certain fetch length.

 Seismic signals

-Ocean water waves generate land seismic waves that propagate hundreds of kilometers into the land.
-These seismic signals usually have a period of 6 ± 2 seconds.
-Such recordings were first reported and understood in about 1900.

-There are two types of seismic "ocean waves".
-The primary waves are generated in shallow waters by direct water wave-land interaction and have the same period as the water waves (10 to 16 seconds).
-The more powerful secondary waves are generated by the superposition of ocean waves of equal period traveling in opposite directions, thus generating standing gravity waves – with an associated pressure oscillation at half the period, which is not diminishing with depth.
-The theory for microseism generation by standing waves was provided by Michael Longuet-Higgins in 1950 after in 1941 Pierre Bernard suggested this relation with standing waves on the basis of observations.